xuejx7/xuejx7.github.io/_pages/Lab_openning.md

 Application
 ===
-Please email me your CV to xuejx@zzu.edu.cn
+Please email me your CV to xuejx@zhejianglab.cn